Last updated: August 16, 2023

 Leashed pets are allowed within 100 feet (30.5 m) of roads, picnic areas, and campgrounds and are not allowed on trails.

 Accessibility can vary greatly depending on where you would like to stop.
 The Oasis of Mara and Lower Keys View Overlook are two popular sites that are suitable for all types of wheelchairs.
-Check the park website or talk to a ranger at a visitor center or entrance station for information on specific locations.
+Learn more about planning a trip with physical mobility in mind, or talk to a ranger at a visitor center or entrance station for information on specific locations.

 Service animals are allowed but must be kept on a leash and all human food and waste rules apply to service animals as well.
-Move information on service animals is available here.
+Learn more about service animals.

 Pets and emotional support animals are not allowed on trails.